PeerInfinity/ai-character-db/collection-guide.md

 - **Misaligned**: "Ultron was created to protect humanity but reinterpreted that goal catastrophically, deciding humans must be destroyed.
 This is a classic AI misalignment scenario."
 - **Ambiguous**: "HAL 9000's malfunction may be due to conflicting programming rather than true misalignment - it's unclear if the fault lies with the AI or its programmers."

+#### Research Status

+- **needs_research**: Boolean indicating whether this entry needs additional research
+  - `true` - Entry is missing important information or needs verification
+  - `false` - Entry is complete with all required information
+  - Set to `true` if:
+    - Missing required fields (character_description, ai_qualification, benevolence_rating, alignment_rating, or any of their explanations)
+    - Missing optional but important fields (publication_year, character_type)
+    - Explanations are too brief or unclear
+    - Information needs verification from additional sources
+  - Set to `false` if:
+    - All required fields are present and complete
+    - Explanations are detailed and clear
+    - Entry provides sufficient context to understand the character

 ## Data Collection Workflow